MuhammadRidha7/Shia-vs-Sunni/README.md

 Tashri'i will means that Allah wants something to happen, but he has let his creation decide if they want it to happen or not. \
 For example, Allah wants us all in heaven, but he does not force anyone, and anyone can disobey his will and enter hell. \
 Takwini will means that Allah does the task himself, and it will definitely happen, for he is all powerful. \
-For example, in `Surah al-Baqara, verse 117` and `Surah Aal Imran, verse 47`, Allah tells "Be!" to something that doesn't exist yet, and it comes into existence, this cannot be tashri'i will, because something that doesn't exist yet cannot carry out the responsibility of coming into existence, so this is clearly referring to the takwini will of Allah, meaning Allah creates it himself and there is nothing that can stop him.
+For example, in `Surah al-Baqara, verse 117` and `Surah Aal Imran, verse 47`, Allah tells "Be!" to something that doesn't exist yet, and it comes into existence, this cannot be tashri'i will, because something that doesn't even exist yet cannot choose to obey or disobey Allah's command to come into existence, so this is clearly referring to the takwini will of Allah, meaning Allah creates it himself.

 Allah wishes for us all to be purified, otherwise he wouldn't have sent us so many prophets (s) and messengers (s), but that is his tashri'i will, meaning we can disobey.
-So when Allah says he ONLY wishes to purify The Ahl al-Bayt, which are The Prophet (s), Ali, Fatima, Hasan and Husayn, it means their form of purification is by force and it is guaranteed.
-In fact, if we say this purification isn't takwini, then we're saying Allah does not wish anyone else to be pure, and the prophets (s) and messengers (s) were sent for no reason, which is denial of Allah's wisdom and is kufr.
+So when Allah says he ONLY wishes to purify The Ahl al-Bayt, which are The Prophet (s), Ali, Fatima, Hasan and Husayn, it means their form of purification is special and it is guaranteed.
+In fact, if we say this purification isn't special, then we're saying Allah does not wish anyone else purity, and the prophets (s) and messengers (s) were sent for no reason, which is denial of Allah's wisdom and is kufr.

-In `Surah al-Anfal, verse 11`, Allah tells the Sahaba that he wills to purify them from the impurity of satan.
-Since Allah has said only The Ahl al-Bayt get purification, the purification of the Sahaba must be tashri'i, meaning it's up to them to accept Allah's purification or not, just like any other normal person, otherwise The Quran would be contradicting itself!
-If we say Allah changed his mind and decided to include the Sahaba as well, that would mean Allah's judgement is not perfect and he is not all wise, which is kufr.
+In `Surah al-Anfal, verse 11`, which was revealed before the purification of The Ahl al-Bayt, Allah tells the Sahaba that he wills to purify them from the impurity of satan, however, this verse does not indicate whether this is Takwini (the special purification that The Ahl al-Bayt got) or Tashri'i (the regular purification that everyone else gets), so we should examine hadith to check whether their purification was Takwini or Tashri'i, which we will do in the following chapters.

+The Prophet (s) has told us to follow the infallible Ahl al-Bayt: \
+O People!
+I have indeed left to you something that if you take, you will never go astray.
+Book of Allah and my Ahl al-Bayt. \
+`Sunan Tirmidhi, hadith 3786`

-In conclusion, The Ahl al-Bayt are The Prophet (s), Ali, Fatima, Hasan and Husayn, and they are infallible! \
+In conclusion, The Ahl al-Bayt are The Prophet (s), Ali, Fatima, Hasan and Husayn, and they are infallible and mandatory to follow. \
-If they tell you something, considering them liars would go against the words of Allah (swt).
+If they tell you something, especially if they swear by Allah, considering them liars would go against the words of Allah (swt) and his Prophet (s).

 # The issue of Fadak